jordanleven/force-refresh/README.txt

 **Feature Requests and Bug Reports**

-Please report any feature requests you have or bugs you encounter [under the Support tab](https://wordpress.org/support/plugin/force-refresh).
+Please report any bugs you encounter via the [under the Support tab](https://wordpress.org/support/plugin/force-refresh) or [GitHub](https://github.com/jordanleven/wp-force-refresh/issues/).

+You can also request new features via [GitHub](https://github.com/jordanleven/wp-force-refresh/issues/).
 This is a new plugin and I'm hoping to add more user-requested features to make this useful to developers.

 == Installation ==